I’ve been really hesitant to write this post, because I knew that it would arouse the anger of many.

 So let no one judge you in food or in drink, or regarding a festival or a new moon or Sabbaths, which are a shadow of things to come, but the substance is of Christ.

-The church of Colosse was located in the same region as Galatia, really close to Laodicea.
+The church of Colossae was located in the same region as Galatia, really close to Laodicea.
 While we don’t know for sure if the church was primarily made up of Gentile believers or a mixture of Jew and Gentile, it really doesn’t matter.
-They were a group of called out believers (ekklesia) in the middle of a pagan society.
+They were a group of called out believers (an ekklesia) in the midst of a pagan society.

-Bringing the comparison in verse 8 forward, we can easily peg those who were judging someone for celebrating a festival, new moon and Sabbath as the pagans who adhere to philosophy and empty deceit.
+Bringing the comparison in verse 8 forward, we can easily peg those who were judging someone for celebrating festivals, new moons and Sabbaths as the pagans who adhere to philosophy and empty deceit.

 To which I would reply with a few questions: